 Transilvania Talent Lab (TTL) is looking to form and promote professionals in the film industry.
 The sixth edition of the workshop is dedicated to professionals involved in the management of a cinema hall and NGO representatives working together with public institutions to prepare the program of their local cinemas, coming from Romania and the Republic of Moldova.

 Transilvania Talent Lab will take place between June 6-10 2017, during the Transilvania International Film Festival.

 Internationally acclaimed film professionals will guide the selected participants.

 This initiative comes at a time when there are no professional training programs or post-graduate trainings for various occupations within the film industry, only a few dedicated to animation, directing, scriptwriting, acting, but none for cultural management nor for the administration of a cinema.
 Recently we’ve come across many public authorities trying to renovate and rebring on the cultural map the cinemas in their cities, but this is not enough.
-For the investment to be fully successful, they need professional trained people to run those institutions..
+For the investment to be fully successful, they need professional trained people to run those institutions.

 Currently, Romania is the European country with the fewest screens reported to the number of inhabitants.
-If in 1990 there were about 450 cinemas, today have survived less than 30.
+If in 1990 there were about 450 state cinemas, today have survived less than 30.
 In just less than 20 years, the number of spectators has decreased 50 times compared to the 90s, and less than 20 cinemas have been upgraded.
 78% of the Romanian cities have no functional cinema.
-Romanian and European films, although appreciated and awarded internationally in major film festivals, fail to reach the Romanian audiences due to the lack of arthouse cinemas, as an alternative to the multiplexes whose programming is focused on commercial productions.
+Romanian and European films, although appreciated and awarded internationally in major film festivals, fail to reach the Romanian audiences due to the lack of art-house cinemas, as an alternative to the multiplexes whose programming is focused on commercial productions.

 Through this program, the participants can develop their management skills and learn more about the promotion and marketing of films and the secrets to building a community of film lovers within their region.